DDT5/snip1155-reference-impl/README.md

 SNIP1155 is a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can create and manage multiple tokens from a single contract instance.
 Tokens can be a combination of fungible tokens and non-fungible tokens, each with separate attributes, configurations, and metadata.

 This specification writeup ("spec" or "specs") outlines the functionality and interface.
 The design is loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.
 Fungible and non-fungible tokens are mostly treated equally, but each has a different set of available token configurations which define their possible behaviors.
 For example, NFTs cannot be configured to be minted more than once.
-Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval (a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761)).
-In addition, SNIP1155 users can control the type of approval it grants other addresses: token transfer allowances, balance viewership, or private metadata viewership.
+Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval (a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761)), as well as control the type of approval it grants other addresses: token transfer allowances, balance viewership, or private metadata viewership.
+Also, in SNIP1155, tokens can be configured to allow metadata to be changed.

+SNIP1155 introduces distinct and well-defined roles for the instantiator, admin, curators and minters.
+This allows developers to have granular control over how different parties interact with the contract.
+Additionally, SNIP1155 allows contracts to be instantiated without an admin.
+Contracts that were instantiated with admins can break their admin keys any time.
+These functions are native in SNIP1155 in order to encourage developers to create permissionless applications.

 The ability to hold multiple token types can offer new functionality, improve developer and user experience, and reduce gas fees.
-For example, users can batch transfer multiple token types in a single transaction, developers could eliminate inter-contract messages and factory contracts, and users may need one approval transaction to cover all tokens for an application.
+For example, users can batch transfer multiple token types in a single transaction, users can view multiple balances from a single viewing key, developers can reduce to use of inter-contract messages and factory contracts, and users may need one approval transaction to cover all tokens for an application.

 See [design decisions](#design-decisions) for more details.